Arizona

 • Incorrect waste codes

-• Failure to include Land disposal restrictions when needed
+• Failure to include LDRs when needed

-• Failure to maintain copies: final manifests must be maintained as paper or electronic copies in e-Manifest system.
+• Failure to maintain copies: final manifests must be maintained as paper or electronic copies in the e-Manifest system.
 Facilities may be required to provide copies of manifests during inspections or demonstrate the ability to access the federal e-Manifest system

 • Starting January 22, 2025, all SQGs and LQGs will be required to register with the federal e-Manifest system

-Arizona Electronic Waste Reporting System (myDEQ
+Arizona Electronic Waste Reporting System (myDEQ)

 Overview of myDEQ

 Arizona utilizes the state-based myDEQ system for annual registration reports and generation reports.
 LQGs required to submit federal biennial reports must use RCRAInfo to comply with federal reporting requirements.
-AZ requires electronic reporting to ensure a unified, standardized platform that is accessible to all authorized agencies across the state.
+Arizona requires electronic reporting to ensure a unified, standardized platform that is accessible to all authorized agencies across the state.

 How to Submit an Annual Registration Report in myDEQ